ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 Preprocessor
 =============

-This topic provides an overview of the :attr:`Preprocessor <ansys.health.heart.pre>` module.
+This topic provides an overview of the :attr:`preprocessor <ansys.health.heart.pre>` module.
 Use this module to preprocess a case from the following two public datasets:

 - `A Publicly Available Virtual Cohort of Four-chamber Heart Meshes for Cardiac Electro-mechanics Simulations <https://zenodo.org/records/3890034>`_
 - `Virtual cohort of adult healthy four-chamber heart meshes from CT images <https://zenodo.org/records/4590294>`_

-The :attr:`Preprocessor <ansys.health.heart.pre>` module provides methods to extract the necessary information and VTP object from these two databases.
-You can then process this data further and use it with the :attr:`HeartModel <ansys.health.heart.models.HeartModel>` class.
+The :attr:`preprocessor <ansys.health.heart.pre>` module provides methods to extract the necessary information and VTP object from these two databases.
+You can then process this data further and use it with the :attr:`HeartModel.load_input <ansys.health.heart.models.HeartModel.load_input>` method.
 The module also includes methods to conveniently download data from these two public sources.

 >>> from ansys.health.heart.utils.download import download_case_from_zenodo, unpack_case